 The WinSCP allows the windows client to the secure copy protocol and effortless transfer of files across the network using the secure shell encrypted protocol.

 WinSCP has replaced the other FTP programs on windows, where SSH is needed to connect to the server.
 The primary function of WinSCP is fast file transfer between a local and a remote server.
 It provides limited remote command execution and scripting capabilities.

 WinSCP is written in C++ and was released back in 2000.
-It is one of the best SSH File Transfer Protocol, Secure Copy, and File Transfer Protocol for Microsoft Windows clients as it supports several features that come with Windows OS, such as dragging and dropping files.
+It is one of the best SSH File Transfer Protocols, Secure Copy, and File Transfer Protocols for Microsoft Windows clients as it supports several features that come with Windows OS, such as dragging and dropping files.

 Is there a Mac version of WinSCP?